kumaradi9508/Employee-Salary-Prediction/README.md

 ---

-## 🧑‍💻 Developed By

-- **👨‍💻 Name:** Aditya Kumar
-- **🎓 College:** Lovely Professional University
-- **🏢 Internship:** IBM SkillsBuild 6-Week AI/ML Internship
-- **🗓️ Duration:** 6 Weeks
-- **🔧 Role:** Full project developed independently
-- **🎯 Goal:** Strengthen real-world ML skills and prepare for a Data Analyst career

----

-## 🗂️ Features Used
+🧭 Project Objective

+  - To build a predictive model that estimates employee salaries from features like:

-- Years of Experience
+  - Years of experience

-- Education Level
+  - Education level

-- Job Title
+  - Job title

   - Location

   - Industry (if available)

+This helps in making data‐driven decisions in HR, compensation planning, etc.

 ---

 ## 🛠️ Technologies Used

 - Python

 - Jupyter Notebook

-- Pandas
-- NumPy
+- Pandas, NumPy

-- Matplotlib / Seaborn
+- Matplotlib, Seaborn (for data visualization)

 - Scikit-learn

+- LightGBM (as the primary regression model)

+- Streamlit (for building the interactive app)

 ---